mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

   npm run prep-libs
   npm test
   npm run cover
-  google-chrome coverage/lcov-reports/index.html
+  google-chrome coverage/lcov-report/index.html
   google-chome index.html
 ```

-All core libs are type-safe using [this technique](type-casts).
+All core libs are type-safe using [typecasting][22].
-Watch this blog for future **hi\_score** announcements!
+Watch this blog for future [hi\_score][21] announcements.
+You can check out the [code coverage][23] on coveralls.

 Some final thoughts
 -------------------
-I recently saw [this article on AngularJS][20] which echoes many of the issues
+I recently saw [this article on AngularJS][20] which echoes many of
-discussed above.
+the issues discussed above.

 Cheers, Mike